We undertake various pre-employment checks before we can make a firm offer of employment

 After the recruiting manager has made you a verbal conditional offer, the Recruitment team will send you an email to confirm.
 This will outline your conditional offer and the outstanding pre-employment checks.
 These checks must be satisfactorily completed.

-To accept your conditional offer, login to your account at www.newjob.org.uk (or ESS Lite for internal candidates).
+To accept your conditional offer, login to your account at https://careers.newjob.org.uk/ (or via ESS Lite for internal candidates).
 The Recruitment Team will then start the outstanding pre-employment checks.

 The pre-employment check process can take a varying amount of time.
 This is dependent on how quickly we receive back the information we need from you and from the people we send it to (for your references).